Accords-Library/v3.accords-library.com/README.md

 - The root element of Component B (the one where we applied the CID) is now in the scope of Component A's CSS.
 - The opposite isn't true: Component B's scoped CSS cannot affect Component A.

+### Standards for this repo regarding Scope-CSS

+- Avoid :global()
+- Try to avoid passing a class to custom elements
+- If you do, the naming scheme should be `parent_name-child_name`